 Till class 10th, science education is very basic and easy to understand for the majority of the students.
 But when a student moves to class 11, there is a big transformation in the level of syllabus and students who are preparing for competitive exams like JEE/ NEET need to adjust to the difficulty level.

 Living alone in Kota, staying away from family, sometimes it gets hard for these young students to cope up with the changes.

 The students who are coming to Kota are from different backgrounds.
 From rich and above average families to middle class households.
 When they study together and results are displayed, the peer pressure is tough to handle for the low background under-performing students.

 Perks to Intelligent students – Top faculty, AC classes, separate vehicles, more focus on them.
-These are the students who will bring more business to coaching institute.
-It affects the psychology of rest of the students who gets below average teachers and less attention.
+These are the students who will bring more business to the coaching institute.
+It affects the psychology of the rest of the students who gets below average teachers and less attention.

 This is what a student’s parents, both teachers at a local college in Udaipur, have spent over the basics of the Kota setup for two years: Coaching institute= ₹2,13,000; hostel= ₹3,36,000; dummy school = ₹60,000.
 Total= ₹6,09,000.

-This expenditure can put extra pressure on the student to give result at any cost.
+This expenditure can put extra pressure on the student to give a result at any cost.

 In Kota, some coaching institutes have dummy schools running parallel with coaching.
 Students who come to Kota typically enroll in a dummy school here, they don’t attend it, but these shell outfits (money) help ensure the paperwork required to progress through the school system till class 12, which is required to qualify for the entrance exam.
 There are hundreds of such schools in Kota.

-A regular school allow students to get relaxed from intense JEE/ NEET studies for some time.
+A regular school allows students to get relaxed from intense JEE/ NEET studies for some time.
 They participate in different activities and it’s a great stress buster for students.